Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 # keyfactor-jobcompletionhandler-base
 A base framework for implementing a job completion handler in Keyfactor.

-Current main branch works with Keyfactor v10.x
+The current handler has been tested with Keyfactor v10.x

 # Overview
 A Job Completion Hander is an event that gets raised when any job has been completed.
 Users can write custom code to perform specific tasks once a job is completed.
 Completion handlers get raised whether a job completes successfully or fails.
 If there is a valid job registered and configured properly, the custom completion handler logic will be executed.